jEnbuska/none-dux/README.md

 3. Functions as state variables (maybe)?
 4. Should be made able to change state using redux devtools
 5. Optional shape || model of the (store || subStores) for early catching or errors
-6. Maybe simplify asynchronicity, maybe with something like redux-observable or just rxjs```
+6. Simplify asynchronicity, maybe with something like redux-observable or just rxjs```